John Chrysostom: Archbishop of Constantinople

 In the autumn of 397, John was appointed archbishop of Constantinople, after having been nominated without his knowledge by the eunuch Eutropius.
 He had to leave Antioch in secret due to fears that the departure of such a popular figure would cause civil unrest.

-During his time as archbishop he adamantly refused to host lavish social gatherings, which made him popular with the common people, but unpopular with wealthy citizens and the clergy.
+During his time as archbishop, he adamantly refused to host lavish social gatherings, which made him popular with the common people, but unpopular with wealthy citizens and the clergy.
 His reforms of the clergy were also unpopular.
 He told visiting regional preachers to return to the churches they were meant to be serving – without any pay-out.
-Also he founded a number of hospitals in Constantinople.
+He also founded a number of hospitals in Constantinople.

 His time in Constantinople was more tumultuous than his time in Antioch.
-Theophilus, the patriarch of Alexandria, wanted to bring Constantinople under his sway and opposed John's appointment to Constantinople.
+Theophilus I of Alexandria, the patriarch of Alexandria, wanted to bring Constantinople under his sway and opposed John's appointment to Constantinople.
 Theophilus had disciplined four Egyptian monks (known as "the Tall Brothers") over their support of Origen's teachings.
 They fled to John and were welcomed by him.
 Theophilus therefore accused John of being too partial to the teaching of Origen.
-He made another enemy in Aelia Eudoxia, wife of emperor Arcadius, who assumed that John's denunciations of extravagance in feminine dress were aimed at herself.
+He made another enemy in Aelia Eudoxia, wife of emperor Arcadius, who assumed that John's denunciations of extravagance in feminine dress were aimed at her.
 Eudoxia, Theophilus and other of his enemies held a synod in 403 (the Synod of the Oak) to charge John, in which his connection to Origen was used against him.
 It resulted in his deposition and banishment.
 He was called back by Arcadius almost immediately, as the people became "tumultuous" over his departure, even threatening to burn the imperial palace.
 There was an earthquake the night of his arrest, which Eudoxia took for a sign of God's anger, prompting her to ask Arcadius for John's reinstatement.

 Peace was short-lived.
-A silver statue of Eudoxia was erected in the Augustaion, near his cathedral, the Constantinian Hagia Sophia.
-John denounced the dedication ceremonies as pagan and spoke against the empress in harsh terms: "Again Herodias raves; again she is troubled; she dances again; and again desires to receive John's head in a charger", an allusion to the events surrounding the death of John the Baptist.
+A silver statue of Eudoxia was erected in the Augustaion, near the Constantinian Hagia Sophia, his cathedral.
+John denounced the dedication ceremonies as pagan and spoke against the empress in harsh terms: "Again Herodias raves, again she dances, and again desires to receive John's head on a charger", an allusion to the Biblical events surrounding the death of John the Baptist.
 Once again he was banished, this time to the Caucasus in Abkhazia.
 His banishment sparked riots among his supporters in the capital, and in the fighting the cathedral built by Constantius II was burnt down, necessitating the construction of the second cathedral on the site, the Theodosian Hagia Sophia.

 Around 405, John began to lend moral and financial support to Christian monks who were enforcing the emperors' anti-pagan laws, by destroying temples and shrines in Phoenicia and nearby regions.